files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Screenshots

-We add some screenshots where possible to help translators understand better under what context strings are used.
+A number of screenshots have been uploaded where possible to provide more context on how strings are being used.
+Please note, Files is actively updated and it's possible that some screenshots are out of date.```
-When you're translating a string in Crowdin Editor, Crowdin automatically shows screenshots and highlightes target.

 ## See in Files